kammitama5/kammitama5.github.io/_posts/2017-8-5-Saturday-August-5th.md

 - I attended Big Data Day briefly today.
   I'm still sick with the flu, so I was unable to stay too long.
-  I left a little at minutes to 2pm.
+  I left a little before 2pm.
 I was feeling light-headed.

 - I did get a smoothie and some soup on the way home, along with an acai-bowl.
 So that helps.
 Now, I'm resting.